talkahe/upload-cloudinary-greenshot/README.md

-# upload-cloudinary-greenshot
+# Upload images from Screenshot to Cloudinary
-Node.js package to upload images to cloudinary from Screenshot
+Node.js package to upload images to cloudinary from Screenshot using external command tool.